nicolay-r/blog/_posts/2023-10-01-llm-alignment.md

 Here is the three keypoint you might take out of it:

-💚 1.
-High level of agreement.
-Reasoning within context for time-based relations.
+💚 1. **High level of agreement.** Reasoning within context for time-based relations.
 They are very grammar dependent, which it becomes the may reason model has a huge alignment rate.
 (Credits to transformer architecture and self-attention)

-💛 2.
-Medum level of agreement.
-Locations and position related types of relations.
+💛 2. **Medum level of agreement.** Locations and position related types of relations.
 LLM models may end up with non-definitive meaning of relation types.
 The exceptional cases are: relations that involve well-known politicians and countries.

-❤️ 3.
-The low result were mainly caused by (i) terminology misalignment and (ii) sharper reasoning from LLM.
+❤️ 3. **Low level of agreement** were mainly caused by (i) terminology misalignment and (ii) sharper reasoning from LLM.
 This is a case where context is expected to be enriched and/or the meaning of relation type is better described.

 For everything mentioned above, we eleminate such cases as: (i) issues with translation, (ii) network hallucination.
 If the first was mostly a technical trait of implementation, the hallucination is one thing that still remains poorly covered.